 October 11, 2013 - January 5, 2014

 Ice Age Imperials provides a rare opportunity for you to 'Touch the Ice Age'.
 Interacting with real fossils from ancient animals like the sabertooth cat, woolly mammoth, giant sloth, dire wolf, giant beaver, and teeth from a huge Ice Age bear will bring the Ice Age to life like never before.
+Sponsored by DuPont and Fieldstone Financial Management, with additional support provided by Corporation Service Company and Tri-State the Roofers.
 Created by The Antiquities Company.

 January 25, 2014 - May 26, 2014

 Charlie & Kiwi's Evolutionary Adventure offers an engaging story, exhibits, and activities that will introduce you to the basics of evolution through the eyes of Charlie, a young boy writing a report about his favorite bird—the kiwi.
 Join Charlie as he travels back in time to the age of the dinosaurs to discover the kiwi's ancestors and evidence for how evolution works.
 Charlie & Kiwi's Evolutionary Adventure, funded by a generous grant from the National Science Foundation, is a project of the New York Hall of Science, the University of Michigan, the Miami Science Museum, and the North Museum of Natural History & Science.